History of LCHA

 To promote local history in the area during the 1970s, the Association printed a local historical map, gave tours of local historic sites, reprinted writings from the county’s foremost historian, Alfred Nixon, and in 1979 joined with the Lincoln County Camera Club to publish a book of writings and photographs titled Past-Present-Future.
 That same year the association applied for and received non-profit, tax-exempt status from the Internal Revenue Service.

 In 1986, the Association received a large appropriation from the North Carolina General Assembly for operating expenses.
 This grant helped the Association “continue the association’s work of making the history of Lincoln County known to the public, and of making historic buildings accessible to the public.”
 (General Assembly of N.C., 1985 Session, Ratified Bill, Chapter 1014, House Bill 2055).

 In 1991 the former First Baptist Church of Lincolnton was remodeled, due largely to a one million dollar grant from the Timken Foundation.
 For many years the Lincoln County Historical Association had dreamed of an opportunity to open a museum and house donated and loaned artifacts and objects.
 As an original member of the Lincoln Cultural Center the Association opened the Lincoln County Museum of History in conjunction with the opening of the Lincoln Cultural Center in 1991.

 In 1993, the Association hired its first museum curator.
 With funds provided by the City of Lincolnton, the organization planned to utilize this position for the betterment of the organization by allowing this new position to oversee museum projects with assistance from various committees and volunteers.
 On August 17, 1993, the organization hired Ralph Farmer, III to serve as the Director/Curator of the Lincoln County Museum of History.

-In November 1996, the Association hired its current executive director, Jason L. Harpe, and the organization embarked on a new journey in a direction that its founders never would have imagined.
-The organization has been able to undertake a plethora of activities and events that range from large scale exhibitions to collaborations with other history-related organizations in the county.
-The increased financial support from the Lincolnton City Council, Lincoln County Board of Commissioners, individuals and families from all over the United States, and grants from local, state, and federal sources have enabled the Association to foster growth in the areas of membership, community outreach, collaborations, and collections.
+In November 1996, the Association hired Jason L. Harpe, and the organization embarked on a new journey in a direction that its founders never would have imagined.
+Under his direction, the organization undertook a plethora of activities and events that range from large scale exhibitions to collaborations with other history-related organizations in the county.
+With financial support from the Lincolnton City Council, Lincoln County Board of Commissioners, individuals and families from all over the United States, and grants from local, state, and federal sources, the Association has been able to foster growth in the areas of membership, community outreach, collaborations, and collections.
 The Association has taken part in actively collecting artifacts and objects from all over the county, and has worked incessantly on book projects, and conservation and preservation projects that showcase the organization’s commitment to its stated, mission, goals, and objectives.